After His Wife's Death, A Dad Tells His Daughter That Grief Can Be A Gift

 "She didn't want her parents to know she was out that late, I think," he said.
 "So I did that.
 And she was actually mildly impressed that I was able to do it."

-E.F. and Eddie eventually spent all night talking until sunrise.
+E.F. and Eddie then spent all night talking, until sunrise.
 "I thought, 'Wow,' you know, 'she's really something special.' "

 But he also considered her out of his league.